 Rod Farlee has been selected as this year’s “CoastSaver of the Year” in recognition of his decade of contributions during the Washington Coast Cleanup.
-Rod and fellow Mountaineers have been targeting their cleanup efforts around Duk Point, near Lake Ozette.
+Rod and fellow Friends of Olympic National Park have been targeting their cleanup efforts around Duk Point, near Lake Ozette.
 This is one of the more remote stretches of coastline that Washington CoastSavers clean.
 This last April over 2,900 pounds of trash was removed from the beaches in this area.
 Rod regularly contributes the use of his own pickup and trailer to transport trash from the trail to the dumpster, allowing the volunteers to make more trips with their backs heavy-laden with filled bags, floats and rope.
 Thank you Rob for all you have done to support Washington CoastSavers efforts over the last ten years!

 GrassRoots Garbage Gang Honored

 We’re proud to announce that Washington CoastSavers partner, GrassRoots Garbage Gang, was recognized for their “Significant Contribution” by Washington State Parks at their parks commission meeting in Ilwaco in October.
 Cape Disappointment State Park Ranger Ken Ross presented the award to the group, enlisting help from the Park Commissioners by having them pull details out of a garbage bag filled with facts about the beach cleanup effort.
 Commissioners read out loud “Conducted over 35 cleanups,” “Collected over 250 tons,” “Over 700 volunteers pitched in this past July 5th” and other notable achievements by the group led by the Peninsula’s Shelly Pollock.